Dodge Challenger (1970-1974)

 Dodge Challenger Engine Options

-Upon introduction, there were nine different engines available for the Challenger, including the base 145-hp, 225-cubic-inch Slant Six, a 318-cubic-inch V8 with a two-barrel carburetor could be had or, a 340-cubic-inch V8 with a four-barrel at 275-hp.
+Upon introduction, there were nine different engines available for the Challenger, including the base 145-hp, 225-cubic-inch Slant Six, a 318-cubic-inch V8 with a two-barrel carburetor, and a 340-cubic-inch V8 with a four-barrel at 275-hp.

 Three versions of the 383-cubic-inch V8 were offered; 290, 330 or 335 horsepower.
 The 440 four-barrel motor produced 375-hp, and the 440 Six-Pack was rated at 390-hp.
 The 426 Hemi was underrated at 425 horsepower.

-Base Challengers had a three-speed manual transmission standard, with four-speed manual or three-speed automatic optional on all models.
+Base Challengers were equipped with a three-speed manual transmission, either four-speed manual or three-speed automatic were optional on all models.
 Mid-year, a tenth engine, a 340 topped by the Six-Pack induction (making 290-hp) debuted in the limited-edition AAR and T/A models.

 1970 Challenger T/A